Maksim Vučinić

 Maksim Vučinić (Максим Вучинић; born 11 July 1994) is a Montenegrin electrical engineer and politician, who is currently a Member of the Parliament of Montenegro, where he chairs the Parliamentary Commission for Monitoring the Privatisation Process.
-He was the president of the minor left-populist and socially conservative Workers' Party, since 2019, when he succeeded his father Janko Vučinić at it's helm until it's dissolution in 2025.
+He was the president of the minor left-populist and socially conservative Workers' Party, since 2019, when he succeeded his father Janko Vučinić at its helm until its dissolution in 2025.

 Biography

 Early life and entering politics

 After graduating from the Faculty of Electrical Engineering at the University of Montenegro, he decided to enter politics in the mid-2010s, joining the right-wing New Serb Democracy (NSD) and the opposition Democratic Front (DF) alliance, in which he served as a member of local board in his hometown Nikšić.

 At that time, his father Janko Vučinić was an independent MP within the parliamentary club of the DF.
 In 2015, Janko Vučinić founded the socialist and left-populist Workers' Party (RP), continuing his activity within a coalition with the DF.
 In March 2019, Workers' Party left the coalition with Democratic Front.